-Galiyat to have three coronavirus test collection centres
+Galiyat to have three Coronavirus Test collection centres

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 He said that Section 144 has been imposed and violators either tourists or the hotel and restaurant owners would be fined.
 In case of not following the orders, he explained, hotels and restaurants would be sealed.
-The officials distributed masks and sanitizers and launched a public awareness campaign in the areas after the ban on tourism was lifted recently.
-As the ban on tourism activities has been lifted and on the eve of Independence Day, a record number of tourists is expected to visit the Thandiyani, Harnoi, Nathiagali, Dongagali, Changlagali, Ayubia and other scenic areas.
+The officials distributed masks and sanitizers in the areas after the ban on tourism was lifted recently.

-According to the Health officials, sample collection points have been established at Nathiagali, Barain, and Ayubia where the Health staff would be provided with healthcare facilities linked to deal with coronavirus.
-According to the police report, more than 50,000 vehicles have entered Galiyat from Abbottabad and Murree side and deployment of traffic police have been increased in Galiyat.
-Senior Superintendent of Police Traffic Tariq Mehmood issued special instructions to wardens to keep a vigilant eye on the youth riding two-wheelers without silencers.